-We may regret, hate or fear one very specific aspect of our lives and so instead of appropriately addressing/processing it, we ignore, run from or suppress it, usually by drowning it out through countless other concerns and distractions.
-Effectively we’re simply trying to shut out the wisperings of our own conscience, telling us to pony up and pay the pied piper.
+We may regret, hate or fear one very specific aspect of our lives and so instead of appropriately addressing/processing it, we ignore it, run from it or suppress it, usually by drowning it out through countless other concerns and distractions.
+Effectively we’re simply trying to shut out the wisperings of our own conscience telling us to “pony up and pay the pied piper”.
 The thing we fail to appreciate when doing so, is that our conscience plays a very central role in our in how we see the world and its lens can’t be removed from our psychological eye.

 It governs how we see everything else and desensitising ourselves to it, or trying to blur/smudge/darken it’s clarity in one area can’t occur without skewing the way we see everything else.
 If you don’t like looking at something, poking yourself in the eye so you can’t see it any more is obviously a poor solution, but it’s often what we do to ourselves when we don’t like looking at our problems.
 Whether you’ve ever been heavily addicted to something or not, most of us can relate to ‘distracting ourselves from reality’.
 Eye poke.

 We need to deal with the big stuff first, but then we also need to deal with the old stuff.
 Genuinely inconsequential old stuff should sort itself out, however genuinely consequential old stuff on the other hand, will evidence itself to you when you’re honestly trying to identify it.
-Whenever it’s difficult to tell the difference, just assume it’s important enough to deal with and then deal with it for the sake of being done with it.
+Whenever it’s difficult to tell the difference, just assume if it’s come to mind it’s important enough to deal with and then deal with it for the sake of being done with it.

-Our capacity to deal with our world is directly influenced by our willingness to align and live with, our own conscience.
+Our capacity to manage our world is synonymous with our willingness to align with our conscience.
 The peace that comes from adherence to one’s own conscience can truly be compared with or replaced by either the desensitisation of conscience discord, or even the flood of distractions often used to numb the one’s awareness of reality.

-The longer or more intensely you ignore your conscience, the less functional you will become.
-The more sensitive and attuned you are to it, the more capable you will become.
+The longer or more intensely we ignore our conscience, the less functional we will become.
+The more sensitive and attuned we are to it, the more capable we will become.

-The extent to which you and others can work together is a calculated by multiplying each of your own individual capacity factors.
-So long as you both have a positive integer, no matter how small/great, you can make it work.
-If either of you however, are insistent on ignoring your conscience to the point of remaining dysfunction, it doesn’t matter what the other can do.
-If you’re struggling to get along with others, your most likely problem is failing to get along with yourself.
+The extent to which we can work together with others is calculated by multiplying each of our individual capacity factors.
+So long as two people both have a positive integer, no matter how small/great, we can make it work.
+If either of them however, are insistent on ignoring their conscience to the point of remaining dysfunction, it doesn’t matter what the other can do.
+If we’re struggling to get along with others, our most likely problem is failing to get along with ourselves.